 After constantly being taken to the ground and dominated by various members of this amature MMA group, I began to wonder whether I had wasted years of learning a method of fighting that was useless.
 Eventually I decided not to wallow in self-doubt and be humble enough to accept the fact that I still had a lot to learn, and that if I were to stand a chance against a person well versed in striking, stand up grappling, and ground fighting, then I too would have to effectively study these disciplines.
 This was the beginning of my change in perception of martial arts.

-My Position on This Polarizing Issue
+My Current Viewpoint on This Polarizing Issue

 Today, my opinion on the subject of Traditional Martial Arts (TMA) vs Mixed Martial Arts (MMA), as well as other forms of “modern martial arts” is that the division is superficial and unnecessary.
 I think that some forms of classical martial arts which exist today were created to suit specific purposes during specific periods in history and to compare them with other modern systems of fighting is nothing short of absurd.